liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 -   Changing Logging Levels

+-   Patching Liferay

 -   Upgrading Liferay

 The discussion on back up will cover what parts of Liferay should be backed up.
-We will not cover specific backup software or procedures; generally, most organizations have standards for doing backups of their systems, and Liferay as a Java EE application fits well into these standards.
+We won't cover specific backup software or procedures; generally, most organizations have standards for doing backups of their systems, and Liferay as a Java EE application fits well into these standards.

 ## Liferay monitoring using Google Analytics

 Liferay includes built-in support for Google Analytics, allowing administrators to make use of Google's tool set for analyzing site traffic data.
 When you sign up for Google Analytics, a snippet of code is provided which needs to be added to your web pages in order to allow Google's system to register the page hit.
-It can be a tedious process to add this code to every page on a site, especially if it is a large site and there is a lot of user-generated content.
+It can be a tedious process to add this code to every page on a site, especially if it's a large site and there is a lot of user-generated content.

 This problem can be solved in Liferay by putting Google's code into a custom theme written especially for the site on which the portal is running.
 Doing this, however, requires that a theme developer make specific changes to the theme, and it prevents users from using the many freely available themes that are available for Liferay “out of the box.”